WOMEN LAND AND HOUSING RIGHTS

 SWID continues to sensitize women on their rights to access, own and control land as well as housing.
 We conduct local to local dialogues whereby women, men and other stakeholders amicably dialogue on matters concerning land and housing.
 We now see women’s names included on land titles not as witnesses but as owners. we also train community members in land laws and land rights.
 These are community paralegals equipped with basic knowledge in land laws and land rights.
 This helps them handle land related cases in their respective communities.
 The Paralegals also do refer community members with land disputes to rightful institutions to seek justice.
 200 women members own land of which 75 have acquired land titles.
 The women apply for the land titles in organized groups which reduces the costs.
 This practice is affordable for poor vulnerable women.
 We now see women, girls names appearing on land titles as owners not as witnesses as it used to be.

 ECONOMIC EMPOWERMENT OF WOMEN

-Communities where we operate in Jinja district are vulnerable to climate change and disaster effects such as drought, hailstorms, strong winds, floods and famine as a secondary effect.
-Therefore, we equip grassroots women with skills in climate change adaptation/mitigation strategies to ensure that communities are resilient.
-848 households have been reached.
+In Busoga Region, communities are vulnerable to climate change and disaster effects such as drought, hailstorms, strong winds, floods and famine as a secondary effect.
+Therefore, Slum Women’s Initiative for Development equips grassroots women with skills in climate change adaptation/mitigation strategies for example climate smart agriculture practices to ensure that communities are resilient.

 Climate Change Adaptation Initiatives